Internet2/comanage-registry-docker/comanage-registry-postgres/README.md

 # PostgreSQL for COmanage Registry

-A simple example demonstrating how to create and image and container based on PostgreSQL to use with COmanage Registry containers.
+A simple example demonstrating how to create an image and container based on PostgreSQL to use with COmanage Registry containers.

 ## Build